 - Reciprocal Exchanges.
 Students may earn OSU credit through reciprocal exchanges in many European, Asian and Latin American countries.
 While participating in reciprocal exchange, students pay tuition and fees to OSU. - OSU Faculty-led Programs.
 Students may also earn OSU credit by enrolling in short-term international courses offered by OSU college outreach units in countries such as Australia, England, France, Italy, Japan, Mexico, Morocco, Peru, Brazil, China and Thailand. - Affiliated/Approved Programs.
 Students may earn transfer credit through participation in pre-approved study abroad programs offered by other U.S. universities or study abroad providers such as the American Institute for Foreign Study (AIFS), Cultural Experiences Abroad (CEA), and International Studies Abroad (ISA).
-Students may also enroll directly in universities abroad.
-They may also participate in non-credit work, internship and volunteer opportunities.
-One of OSU's longest standing affiliated/approved programs is the Semester at Sea Program.
+Students may also enroll directly in universities abroad or participate in non-credit work, internship and volunteer opportunities.
+One of OSU's longest standing affiliated/approved offerings is the Semester at Sea Program.
 Semester at Sea is an opportunity for OSU undergraduates in good academic standing to earn a semester of credit in a wide range of academic areas while traveling around the world on the S.S.
 Universe.
 Approximately 50 percent of the semester is spent at sea and 50 percent in various ports enabling students to travel and relate experiences directly to the academic program aboard ship.
-Specific information may be obtained by contacting the Campus Life director, 060 Student Union, or the Study Abroad/NSE Office, 060-G Student Union.
+Specific information may be obtained by contacting the Campus Life director, 211 Student Union, or the Study Abroad/ NSE Office, 003 Classroom Building.

-Most exchanges and longer term study abroad programs require successful completion of at least 48 credit hours and good academic standing.
+Most exchanges and longer term study abroad programs require successful completion of at least 45 credit hours and good academic standing.
 Application deadlines for priority consideration for both fall and spring semester reciprocal exchanges, many fall semester study abroad programs and short-term international courses are at the end of January or the beginning of February.
 Deadlines for spring study abroad programs are usually in mid-October or early November.

 Financial assistance is available through scholarships as well as federal grants and loans.
 In many cases students may use federal financial aid to offset the cost of an academic program abroad.
-Students may apply for the Provost's Study Abroad Office Scholarship through the Study Abroad Office to support their credit bearing activities abroad.
-There are two application cycles and amounts vary depending on the length of the program.
-Information on national and regional scholarships for study abroad, as well as the PSAO scholarship is available at http://studyabroad.okstate.edu or through the Study Abroad/ NSE office, 060 Student Union, 405-744-8569.
-OSU colleges offer numerous scholarships for study abroad.
-For example, outstanding OSU undergraduates and graduates may apply for the Bailey Family Memorial Trust Scholarship for study abroad in the liberal arts.
-Information and applications are available at the College of Arts and Sciences student academic services office, 213 Life Sciences East.
-The Department of Foreign Languages and Literatures, 309 Gundersen Hall, offers several scholarships for language study abroad.
+Students may apply for International Studies and Outreach Scholarships such as the Provost's Study Abroad Scholarship or the Humphreys Study Abroad Scholarship through the Study Abroad Office to support their credit-bearing activities abroad.
+There are two application cycle.
+IS&O Awards are based on financial need and award amounts vary.
+Other scholarships for study abroad are also available.Information on these national and local scholarships is available at studyabroad.okstate.edu or through the Study Abroad/NSE office, 003 Classroom Building, 405-744-8569.
+OSU colleges also offer numerous scholarships for study abroad.
+For example, outstanding OSU undergraduates and graduates may apply for the Bailey Family Memorial Trust Scholarship for study abroad in the humanities.
+Information Languages and Literatures, 309 Gundersen Hall, offers several scholarships for language study abroad.
 Individual colleges offer scholarships for their short-term programs.
+For more information on studying, working or volunteering abroad contact the

-For more information on studying, working or volunteering abroad contact the Study Abroad/NSE office, 060-G Student Union, e-mail abroad@okstate. edu or visit the Web site http://studyabroad.okstate.edu.
+Study Abroad/NSE office, 003 Classroom Building, e-mail abroad@okstate.edu or visit the website studyabroad.okstate.edu.